SirusDoma/VoxCharger/README.md

 ### Asset File Modification
 Replacing asset files such as vox, 2dx and graphic files are happen immediately after changes are confirmed.
 In other hand, metadata need to be saved manually by clicking `File -> Save` or `CTRL+S`.

-Note that you can postpone asset modification until you save metadata by disabling autosave in `Edit -> Autosave Assets`
+Note that you can postpone asset modification until you save metadata by disabling autosave in `Edit -> Autosave Assets`.
+This allows the asset files to stay in sync with the metadata, might be useful for certain modding workflow.

 # License #